Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-algorithms.md

 The `min_diff` and `min_diff_sq` algorithms operate pixel by pixel, producing results similar to `max_prod` but with less definition.

-The `gradient` algorithm calculates the average luminosity of each block rather than comparing shapes.
+The `gradient` algorithm calculates the average brightness of each block rather than comparing shapes.
 This is more like traditional ASCII art converters.

 `corr` and `ncc` measure correlation and normalized cross-correlation respectively.
 These consider how similar the variations are between a block and a character, with `ncc` also accounting for magnitude differences.